 App Store Optimization

 Here are the primary elements of ASO and what you need to know to get started.
-If you need more information, we will give you links to our complete guides for App Store and Play Store ASO, at the end of this section.
+If you need more information, check out our ASO Guide for further details.

 The first thing that you have to do in ASO is to pick the right keywords.
 Keywords need to be selected based on the following criteria: